Celebrate the rockstars of Halloween and learn about the wonderful world of bats!

 • Learn more about these unique mammals through your community, state, and national parks.

-• Participate in a citizen science or stewardship program with your local park educator, helping build a shelter for bats, such as a bat box, house, or condo.
-Four species of bats will take advantage of rooting in these unique bat houses: Little/Big brown bats, endangered Indiana bats, and northern long-eared bats.
+• Participate in a citizen science or stewardship program with your local park educator.
+You can help build a shelter for bats, such as a box, house, or condo.
+This style of housing is preferred by brown, endangered Indiana, and northern long-eared bats.

 Bats Placard

-If you are an adventurous individual who likes to explore caves, please clean and disinfect your shoes, clothing, and gear, helping to eliminate the spread of white-nose fungus syndrome.
+If you are an adventurous individual who likes to explore caves, please make sure you clean and disinfect your shoes, clothing, and gear after any cave trek.
+It helps eliminate the spread of white-nose fungus syndrome.

-Let’s give bats the applause they deserve because, without them, our world would be a lot less batty and a little more buggy!
+Let’s give bats the applause they deserve!
+Without them, our world would be a lot less batty and a little more buggy.

 Yvonne Dwyer OPL Master Naturalist and OPL Content Contributor